 Accommodations in Ko Olina Fairways are comprised of condos and townhomes, with single story and two-story layouts available.
 Features such as two-car garages and private backyard spaces are common in these homes, with some yards backing right up to the golf green.
 Enjoy drinks on your private patio, fabulous west side sunsets, and a laid-back lifestyle from the comfort of your accommodations in Ko Olina Fairways.
 Guests in Ko Olina Fairways also enjoy access to community amenities such as a swimming pool, hot tub, and barbecue area.

 Step back in time to the charm that filled Hawaii’s Plantation Era at Coconut Plantation, where classic architectural elements remain alongside luxurious amenities.
 This gated community is for the discerning traveler who enjoys peace of mind and immaculate living.
-The sprawling homes in this Oahu place to stay range from 2-4 bedrooms, making them a great option for the entire family or group.
+The sprawling homes in this location range from 2-4 bedrooms, making them a great option for the entire family or group.
 Along with well-designed and spacious interior living spaces, many of these homes boast multiple outdoor lanais, where the living space is extended and you can enjoy every moment of your down time surrounded by lush tropical plant life and soft island breezes.
 The homes within Coconut Plantation offer a true home away from home experience, with spacious great rooms that boast comfortable living room furnishings and fully equipped kitchen that are more than ready to hold the treasured moments of daily life.